Events @ ARRAY | In-Person & Livestream

 Our program will begin with a keynote from Yasmin Cader, Director of the ACLU’s Trone Center for Justice & Equality, followed by discussions centered on topics such as:

-Get informed, get inspired, and get active.
+Get informed, get inspired and get active.
 RSVP TODAY!

 The American Civil Liberties Union (ACLU) defends the fundamental rights outlined in the United States Constitution and the Bill of Rights.
 These include the right to freedom of speech and assembly, the right to religious freedom, due process of law, equality before the law and the right to privacy.